meedstrom/inline-anki/README.md

 ### You can still use your chosen marker normally

-Whichever emphasis marker you choose, be it _, *, /, +, ~, or =, inline-anki doesn't bar you from using it in general.
-A paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place (see [user manual](doc/inline-anki.org)), without which the marker has no special meaning.
+Let's say you prefer to mark clozes with bold.
+(That was my default for a while.)
+Then you might worry that you can't use it in the usual way anymore?

-In fact, the default for this package was once **bold**, not underline.
-It didn't result in any accidental flashcards, even though I put bold everywhere.
+Don't worry -- whichever emphasis marker you choose, be it _, *, /, +, ~, or =, a paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place (see [user manual](doc/inline-anki.org)), without which the marker has no special meaning.

-The reason I switched to underline was the idea of "*invisible*-anki", a future experiment that eliminates the note IDs altogether.
+The reason I switched to underline was the idea of "*invisible*-anki", a future experiment that eliminates the note IDs in favour of heuristic recognition.
 With the note IDs gone, it must reserve an emphasis marker that always means cloze.
 I'm early-adopting it.

 ## Roadmap

 -   [ ] Allow hard-wrapping
 -   [ ] Fix picture/media export
--   Define some expressions for a traditional front-back note-type (instead of cloze-deletion)
+-   [ ] Define some expressions for a traditional front-back note-type (instead of cloze-deletion)
     -   [ ] As a parameter for `#+begin_flashcard` &#x2013; interpret the last paragraph as the back side.
     -   [ ] As a single-column or single-row 2-cell table.
-        -   No need for `#+begin_flashcard` and no need to add a blank line in between the fields.
+        -   Very compact: no need for `#+begin_flashcard` nor a blank line in between the fields
         -   [ ] Extend this so that if you have many rows, you can flag the whole table as a table of flashcards where each row is one flashcard.
-            -   But that's mainly useful for vocabulary-type stuff, since not much text fits in one table row.
+            -   But that's mainly useful for vocabulary-type stuff, since so little text fits in one table cell.

 ## Thanks